SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 5.1.3 Publish Sample

-Use the `dotnet` tool to build and publish the application.
+Use the `dotnet` CLI to build and publish the application.

 Note below we show how to publish for all of the target run times and frameworks the sample supports.
 Just pick one in order to proceed.